dkowsikpai/kknd-cse/C/Readme.md

-This folder contains the answers corresponding to their question number.
+#### This folder contains the answers corresponding to their question number.
+*All the prgrams are tested in gcc*